You are Here: Home > FAQ's

 20.

-Are mentally retarded individuals mad ?
+Are intellectually disabled individuals mad ?

 21.